 The idea for Dark Days started to form up while creating work for previous solo exhibition, "Graveyard Classics", and colorwise it can be seen as a logical continuation for it.

 The theme itself is pretty straightforward: letters, five (Acton) or three (Act), with additional small letters here and there (usually crews), all painted in black and white.
 The main “thing” with the works is the surface/canvas.
 It has layered structure, usually mimicking concrete or brick wall or a wall which has torn wallpaper on it.
 Or combination of all ’em.
-Unfortunately pictures don’t do justice for the works: due to the technic and technical restrictions of digital cameras, all small details get lost in the process.
-So that’s why I added few close ups of the work, maybe they at least shed a bit light to the chosen technic.
+Unfortunately pictures don’t do justice for the works: due to the technique and technical restrictions of digital cameras, nearly all small details get lost in the process.
+So that’s why I added few close ups of the work, they might shed a bit light to the chosen technique.

 I begun the ground work for these in early 2018, pretty much the same time when I booked the space from Unckan Store for my next exhibition in 2019.
 Original plan was to paint a few prototypes with the chosen technique and then start working ’em on a much larger scale and have few of ’em on display at the exhibition.
 But the further I worked, the more I realised I was focused on the works at hand and I kept creating more and more of the same size, perfecting the technique… and soon I noticed I had more than enough small or medium sized works for a possible exhibition.
 But didn’t have any larger paintings done.
 So I postponed the idea of working with bigger canvases… and painted six miniature paintings instead.
 So in total I had 15 black and white paintings done by the end of 2018.